ilarsf/aarc_lts/course_materials/learner/Program_Schedule.md

 To get the most out of the intensive weekend format:

 1. **Arrive Well-Rested:** Begin the program with adequate sleep and energy reserves.
-2. **Hydration:** Bring water bottles to each session and hydrate consistently.
+2. **Hydration:** Bring a water bottle to each session and hydrate consistently.
 3. **Nutrition:** Plan appropriate meals/snacks for the breaks between same-day sessions.
 4. **Sun Protection:** Bring sunscreen, hat, and sunglasses for on-water sessions.
 5. **Comfortable Clothing:** Wear athletic clothes that allow freedom of movement.